-- Speed: Close is fast.
+- Speed: Close, now available as a mobile app, is fast.
 Like Usain Bolt after drinking a Red Bull fast.
 This is important because your company's salespeople aren't paid to stare at their computer screens.
 They're paid to close deals.
 The more nimble your CRM tool is, the easier it will be for them to do this.
 Invest in a CRM system that shortens sales cycles.

 - User-Friendliness: Close is easy to use, too.
 Our platform wasn't made for rocket scientists.
 It was made for normal, everyday salespeople who want to crush quota.
 Whether you're importing lead lists, crafting high-level email marketing campaigns, or generating detailed sales reports, you'll be up and running in no time flat.

 - Simple Automation: Help your reps do their jobs quicker.
 With Close, they'll be able to minimize time-consuming admin tasks, reach 60 percent more leads via the phone with automatic Power Dialing, automate email and text follow-up sequences, and more.